 - Tell your trainer that it’s ok for him or her to ask you to test your blood sugar if you seem extremely out of energy (might be a little annoying at first, but in the heat of the moment you might not feel the low sneaking up on you)

-- If you wear an insulin pump or sensor, let your trainer know what it is and where it’s attached so that it won’t get in the way
+- If you wear an insulin pump or CGM, let your trainer know what it is and where it’s attached so that it won’t get in the way

-- If you ever have a serious accident in the gym (knock on wood), your trainer should know to tell the paramedics that you are diabetic
+- If you ever have a serious accident in the gym (knock on wood), your trainer should know to tell the paramedics that you have diabetes